DBDroidv2/kawaii_notes/README.md

 ## License

 Distributed under the Apache License 2.0.
 See `LICENSE` file for more information.
-(You'll need to add the standard Apache 2.0 LICENSE file to the repository).

 ## Acknowledgements

 *   [Flutter](https://flutter.dev/)